- Fastly Status

 - Pools cannot be created with custom VCL.
 If you create a pool using the API, you can use the API to make changes to it and use custom VCL to interact with it.

-- Pools need at least one server entry.
-Origin servers cannot be deleted when a pool only has one entry left.
+- Pools need at least one enabled server entry.
+Origin servers cannot be deleted when a pool only has one enabled entry left.

 - Origin server deletions are permanent.
 If you delete an origin server, it is permanently removed from all service versions and cannot be recovered.